nicolas-alv3/mirtapp/README.md

 - Change the database URL in the `application.properties`

+## To create heroku app

+- `heroku login`
+- `heroku create my-app`
+It will create a new heroku app with a heroku remote URL.
+Then do
+- `git push heroku master`

 ### If running the main app raise an error, try removing `&serverTimezone=UTC` from the Database URL.

 ## Happy hacking:D